-Anyways, here we are, a working product, a couple of paying customers and a few bigger deals with universities.
+So, here we are, with a working product, a couple of paying customers and a few deals with universities.

-I spent a lot of the past few months on customer development, which is hard as hell and probably the most underrated task when rolling out a product.
+I spent the past few months on customer development, which is hard as hell and is probably the most underrated task when rolling out a product.
 Another important factor is asking people what they think of the product.
-Is it priced to high? (asking customers about pricing is a double edged sword FYI)
+Is it priced too high?
+(Asking customers about pricing is a double edged sword, FYI.)

 Pricing is an interesting mix of perception and psychology.
 A very fragile mix.

-Price too cheap and people perceive your product to be crap.
-Too high and no one buys your product.
-You’d be surprised at what people perceive “high” to be though.
+Price your product or service too cheaply, and people perceive your product to be crap.
+Too high, and no one buys your product.
+You’d be surprised, however, at what people perceive as “high.”

 We launched three months ago, and I am ecstatic.
 This year has been the best year of my life.
 These are the reasons:

-When I had the idea for Hello There (that’s the name), I was obsessed with video and the ability to display more effectively who you actually are.
+When I had the idea for Hello There (that’s the name of the startup), I was obsessed with video and its ability to communicate more effectively who you actually are.

-What people perceived as “worth paying for” was the ability to make and unlimited amount of webpages for every job they applied for.
-In their eyes making a webpage was expensive, hard, and cost a lot of money.
-They also felt analytics was worth paying for because it helps a user track progress and sentiment.
-Both huge drivers in pricing psychology.
+What people perceived as “worth paying for” was the ability to make an unlimited number of webpages for every job they applied for.
+In their eyes, making a webpage was expensive and hard, and it cost a lot of money.
+They also felt analytics was worth paying for because it helped a user track progress and sentiment.
+Both are huge drivers in pricing psychology.

-In hindsight I understand.
-Hosting can be $10 a month (at its cheapest), add in a domain and then someone to actually code your site and I can easily see why people thought we were cheap.
+In hindsight, I understand.
+Hosting can be $10.00 a month (at its cheapest).
+Add in a domain and then someone to actually code your site, and I can easily see why people thought we were cheap.

 2. Do not hide your idea!
 Ever.

-Also, I once heard something from a friend, Beth Andrus.
+I once heard something from a friend, Beth Andrus, that made sense to me.
 She said:

 The only people that would steal your ideas are the people who have too many of their own ideas.
 Stop worrying about it.

-The real reason to share your ideas is to find team members and people willing to help and join you.
+The real reason to share your ideas is to find team members and people who are willing to help and join you.

-Without sharing my ideas, I wouldn’t have the bad ass team that I have and I might have had mediocre players.
+Without sharing my ideas, I wouldn’t have the bad-ass team that I have.
+It scares me to think that I might have had mediocre players.
 Put yourself out there.
 Trust me.
-If your idea is good then someone else is working on it too, be sure of that!
-Don’t sweat it though, that’s what we call competition…the best part of the game.
-Ideas are worthless, execution is everything.
+If your idea is good, then someone else is working on it too.
+You can be sure of that!
+Don’t sweat it though.
+That’s what we call competition.
+It’s the best part of the game.
+Ideas are worthless; execution is everything.
 Then there’s competition.

 3. It’s all about the team and motivation.

-Building something when you believe in it and being part of something bigger than yourself is more rewarding than going it alone.
+Building something you believe in and being part of something bigger than yourself is more rewarding than doing it alone.
 Teams, with the right skill set, help drive ideas forward.
-For me execution is key, and I find top players perform at their peak when it’s crunch time.
+For me, execution is key, and I find top players perform at their peak when it’s crunch time.